Joozd/LogbookApp/docs/howStuffWorks/email.md

 Design choices can be found [here](../design_choices/email.md)

 Storing email address:
-- User has an opportunity to store an email address through **TODO** fragment.
+- User has an opportunity to store an email address through EmailSetDialog.
+This is the ONLY way in which user should be able to change/enter their email address.
 - Email address is stored locally, and confirmed with server.
 - Server generates a salt, and saves a hash of the email, so email can be confirmed but not retrieved by server.
 - When a new email address is sent to server, server will send a confirmation mail.